pangqiao/NPuzzle/README.md

       blocks[row_0][column_0 - 1] = 0
       column_0 -= 1
 ```
-# Make sure the final configuration can be reached.
+# Make sure the final configuration can be reached
 In initial  state, make all the data according to the final configuration first.
 And then
 move the tiles in random direction with different rounds.
 The round decides the different
 Level :easy, medium or high.